-Students should use the contact details below to contact Caroline Smith if they require an appointment or have any further queries.
+Students should use the contact details below to contact Caroline if they require an appointment or have any further queries.

 Secondary schools within Oxfordshire have a named NHS School Health Nurse.
 The aim of the School Nurse is to offer evidence based, accessible, preventative health care for children and young people.
 Our School Health Nurse, Ms Caroline Smith, works closely with other professionals and school staff to support students to be both physically and emotionally healthy, make informed healthy lifestyle choices, improve physical and emotional health in order that they reach their full potential.